 Cabins radiate a sense of coziness, warmth, and comfort for the lucky homeowners who get to experience their atmosphere.
-However, there is a tendency for these spaces to become dark, kitschy, and overwhelming.
+However, there is a tendency for these spaces to become dark, kitschy, and overwhelming when improperly decorated.
+With so many earthy textures and dark tones to work with in the design, it can be challenging for homeowners to create a gorgeous, modern space.
 What you truly need is a fresh take on traditional cabin decor that will brighten the room and restore that sense of comfort and coziness that you adore.

-To avoid the decorative woes of cabin ownership, we’ve gathered a few tips to help you invite more modernity to your design.
+To avoid the decorative woes of cabin ownership, we’ve gathered a few tips to help you create a more modern log cabin interior design.

 Before you can jump into your remodel, familiarize yourself with the common pitfalls DIY designers often fall into.
 While every home will have its own challenges, cabins come with some unique problems that homeowners should avoid.

 One of the most common struggles when implementing a fresh, modern log cabin interior design is the overwhelming amount of wood present in the space.
 Traditional cabins are notorious for their log-lined walls, rustic wooden floorboards, and timber beams, but this can lead to a dark and crowded room.

 Subdue this wood overload with light, bright fabrics, furniture, and decor.
 Some cabins already have a stone or brick fireplace to help break up the space, so think about incorporating these elements into your design as well.

 The space may look kitschy

 When it comes to log cabins, there’s a thin line between cute and tacky.
 Many cabins offer natural rustic charm, but homeowners tend to get carried away creating a space that’s overly themed.
 Adding too many rustic pieces, dark woods, and knick-knacks can clutter and overwhelm the space.